JohnMcLane4/Heavens-Fall/README.md

 Known Issues/ todo
 - Audiomanager : change scene caused nullReference error
 - scene change: buttons dont work
+- bullets cause more damage than they should (not getting destroyed on impact)
 - Health/shieldbar not working
 - only asteroid enemies right now
 - no additional lasers purchasable